nguyentruonglong/user-service/README.md

 The User Service is a robust and versatile Golang-based application meticulously crafted using the Gin framework, designed to empower developers with a comprehensive set of user management and authentication features.
 This service offers a seamless user experience by providing the following key functionalities:

 - User Registration: Users can effortlessly create their accounts by providing essential information, including email and a secure password.
 - Email and Phone Number Verification: To ensure security and trust, the User Service offers both email and phone number verification mechanisms.
 Users receive verification codes via email and SMS, respectively, to confirm their identity.
 - Phone Number Validation (Twilio-based): Leveraging Twilio, the User Service now offers phone number validation through SMS.
 Users can request and verify their phone numbers by entering received verification codes.
 - User Login and Logout: With a user-friendly login process, users can access their accounts securely using their registered email and password.
 Additionally, the service facilitates convenient logout to ensure data privacy.
 - Password Reset: Users can regain access to their accounts if they forget their passwords by initiating a password reset process.
 A password reset email is sent to the user's registered email address.
 - User Profile Management: The User Service enables users to maintain and personalize their profiles, including essential details such as first name, last name, profile picture, and more.
 - User Search and Listing: Users can search for other users based on various criteria and view user listings with optional pagination and filtering options.

-- Sending Notifications: Authenticated users can send notifications to others through multiple communication channels, such as email, SMS, and push notifications, making it easier to stay connected.
+- Sending Notifications: Authenticated users can send notifications to others through multiple channels.

 This comprehensive suite of features caters to a wide range of user management and authentication needs, making the User Service a reliable and indispensable component for building secure and user-centric applications.